itx-informationssysteme/jobapplications/Documentation/User/Index.rst

 -----------
 Create a new plugin and go into its settings as described above already.

 Make sure the correct plugin is selected.
-In this case it is the **Jobs: Detail View** plugin.
+In this case it is the **Jobapplications: Detail View** plugin.
 Also make sure you selected the correct record storage page.

 Application Module